Living in Confidence

 Hanging healing

-Also the tissues of the old mesoderm during the healing phase more tissue is broken down then was built up during the conflict active phase, so the tissue in the affected organ steadily decreases, for example, "empty" breasts.
+Also in the old mesoderm more tissue is broken down during the healing phase then was built up during the conflict active phase, so the tissue in the affected organ steadily decreases, for example, "empty" breasts.

 Constellation of the cerebellum

-Unresponsive to further attacks, emotionlessness, nothing interests the person anymore, life is gray, nothing touches the person.
+Unresponsive to further attacks; nothing interests or touches the person anymore, life is gray, without pleasure.
 This is often mistakenly seen as depression.